Freediving Holidays Testimonials

 I’d recommend this holiday to different people for different reasons, from a holiday to seeing different sites in the red sea, dolphins and other wildlife as well.
 If you like being on the sea constantly whilst training, it’s a great way to do it.
 And I suppose it’s an ongoing training thing so even when you are not diving you are learning from people which you might not necessarily get if you’re based in a resort you might go off and do different things, so here everyone’s together.

-We wouldn’t have come if it hadn’t have been for the fact that Zoe and Jorgen were on the trip because if we hadn’t have had our arms twisted then we wouldn’t have tried freediving so it is thanks to them that we were part of the party.
+We wouldn’t have come if it hadn’t have been for the fact that some of the instructors were on the trip because if we hadn’t have had our arms twisted then we wouldn’t have tried freediving so it is thanks to them that we were part of the party.
 And what a nice bunch of people this lot is!

 I’ve discovered an interesting contrast between free diving and scuba diving and how frustrating it is to be a beginner again.
 I suppose I characterize it by saying freediving is the mirror image of scuba, you almost do the opposite, its like you go down head first, and scuba you breathe and freediving you don’t.
 Scuba you tend to go head up and a number of scuba habits don’t work well for freediving and vice versa.